Walter1218/kaggle_data_science_competition/kaggle/HousingPrices/README.md

         MAX_DEPTH:3: 0.13031)

-4rd improvement Model: BasePlus3.py (underworking;with No Lasso is 0.13024)
+4rd improvement Model: BasePlus3.py (RMSE Score:

+    with No Lasso : thread is 0.7 ,0.13024

+    Only Lasso, with no XGboost :
+                    thread is 0.7 ,0.13108

+    Combined Lasso and Xgboost :(half half)

+                    thread is 0.7 ,0.12435;

+    )

+  5th improvement Model: BasePlusS.py (underworking)